CinemaScope: Origins

-French inventor Henri Chrétien developed and patented a new film process that he called Anamorphoscope in 1926.
-It was that process which later formed the basis of CinemaScope.
-Chrétien's process used lenses that employed an optical trick, which produced an image twice as wide as those that were being produced with conventional lenses.
-That was done using an optical system called Hypergonar, which compressed the image laterally when the film was being shot, and dilated it when the film was projected.
+CinemaScope derives from a film process called Anamorphoscope developed by French inventor Henri Chrétien and patented in 1926.
+It used lenses that employed an optical technique called Hypergonar to produce an image twice as wide as those that were created with conventional lenses by compressing the image laterally during shooting and dilating it during projection.
 Chrétien attempted to interest the motion picture industry in his invention but, at that time, the industry was not sufficiently impressed.

-By 1950, however, cinema attendance seriously declined with the advent of a new competitive rival: television.
-Yet Cinerama and the early 3D films, both launched in 1952, succeeded in defying that trend, which in turn persuaded Spyros Skouras, the head of 20th Century-Fox, that technical innovation could help to meet the television challenge.
-Skouras tasked Earl Sponable, head of Fox's research department, with devising a new, impressive, projection system, but something that, unlike Cinerama, could be retrofitted to existing theatres at a relatively modest cost.
+By 1950, however, competition from television was causing a serious decline in cinema attendance.
+To combat this, Cinerama and 3D films were both launched in 1952.
+This persuaded Spyros Skouras, the head of 20th Century Fox, that technical innovation could buoy filmmaking against the television challenge.
+Skouras tasked Earl Sponable, head of Fox's research department, with devising a rival projection system that, unlike Cinerama, could be retrofitted to existing theatres at a relatively modest cost.
 Herbert Brag, Sponable's assistant, remembered Chrétien's hypergonar lens.

 The optical company Bausch & Lomb was asked to produce a prototype "anamorphoser" (later shortened to anamorphic) lens.
 Meanwhile, Sponable tracked down Professor Chrétien, whose patent for the process had expired, so Fox purchased his existing Hypergonars, and the lenses were flown to Fox's studios in Hollywood.
-Test footage shot with the lenses was screened for Skouras, who gave the go-ahead for development of a widescreen process, based on Chrétien's invention, which was to be known as CinemaScope.
+Test footage shot with the lenses was screened for Skouras, who gave the go-ahead for development of a widescreen process that would become known as CinemaScope.

-20th Century Studios's pre-production of The Robe, originally committed to Technicolor three-strip origination, was halted so that the film could be changed to a CinemaScope production (using Eastmancolor, but processed by Technicolor).
+20th Century-Fox's pre-production of The Robe, originally committed to Technicolor three-strip origination, was halted so that the film could be changed to a CinemaScope production (using Eastmancolor, but processed by Technicolor).
 The use of the CinemaScope technology became a key feature of the film's marketing campaign.
 Two other CinemaScope productions were also planned: How to Marry a Millionaire and Beneath the Twelve-Mile Reef.
 So that production of the first CinemaScope films could proceed without delay, shooting started using the best three of Chrétien's Hypergonars, while Bausch & Lomb continued working on their own versions.
 The introduction of CinemaScope enabled Fox and other studios to respond to the challenge from television by providing a key point of difference.